lordzuku/WaterJugChallenge/README.md

 ### Optimization

-- Uses HashSet for O(1) state lookups
-- Implements cycle detection to prevent infinite loops
-- Maximum step limit (1000) to prevent excessive computation
+- Maximum step limit of 1000 to prevent excessive computation
 - Returns the first valid solution found, which is guaranteed to be optimal
+- If no solution is found within 1000 steps, returns an error

 ## Error Handling